Mojahed-nour/Front-end-web-development/README.md

 1ST task; Designing & Programming CONTROL-PANEL for the robot.

 2ND task: connecting THE html page with the database using php.

+3rd task : Building an app for the control panel using App Inventor.